francescomambrini/daphne-grewmatch-docker/README.md

 ```

 Use `-d` if you want it in background; `--rm` is used to remove the container once it is stopped.

+## To do

+The docker-compose file does not work: it must be fixed.